Subscribe to our mailing list

 I am an optimist.
 Even now we need more guides, more drivers for the tourists.
 I think this is very good for me and for the people who live here.

 Also, tourism can bring job opportunities.
-The youngsters they have the chance to work in the hotels, and in guiding jobs, and the chance to work in tour companies and other relative jobs like transportation and souvenir shops.
+The youngsters have the chance to work in the hotels, and in guiding jobs, and the chance to work in tour companies and other relative jobs like transportation and souvenir shops.

 In five years time there will be much business tourism.
 According to my knowledge, I think the Deep Sea Port will start so we will host many businesses and they will need nice hotels, nice restaurants, and nice meeting rooms.
 And also [there will be] tourists willing to spend more money.
 Now nearly 85% of tourists [in Dawei] cannot afford to spend more money because they are still young, still students.
 We can expect in five years time more ‘golden guests.’